StackExchange/StackExchange.Redis/Docs/Components.md

 		result = (RedisValue)((string)result).ToLowerInvarant();
 	}

-### Activating command handlers for specific Redis commands.
+### Activating handlers for specific Redis commands.

 In order to optimize Redis command execution pipeline, command handlers can be activated for a subset of commands.